Near miss: Aviation

 In the United States, the Aviation Safety Reporting System (ASRS) has been collecting confidential voluntary reports of close calls from pilots, flight attendants, air traffic controllers since 1976.
-The system was established after TWA Flight 514 crashed on approach to Dulles International Airport near Washington, D.C., killing all 85 passengers and seven crew in 1974.
+The system was established after TWA Flight 514 crashed on approach to Dulles International Airport near Washington, DC, killing all 85 passengers and 7 crew in 1974.
 The investigation that followed found that the pilot misunderstood an ambiguous response from the Dulles air traffic controllers, and that earlier another airline had told its pilots, but not other airlines, about a similar near miss.
 The ASRS identifies deficiencies and provides data for planning improvements to stakeholders without regulatory action.
 Some familiar safety rules, such as turning off electronic devices that can interfere with navigation equipment, are a result of this program.
-Due to near miss observations and other technological improvements, the rate of fatal accidents has dropped about 65 percent, to one fatal accident in about 4.5 million departures, from one in nearly 2 million in 1997.
+Due to near miss observations and other technological improvements, the rate of fatal accidents has dropped about 65%, to one fatal accident in about 4.5 million departures, from one in nearly 2 million in 1997.
 Furthermore, according to a report in The New York Times on Wednesday, November 15, 2023 in response to a series of near collisions, the Federal Aviation Administration sought the input of external experts.
 The experts recommended addressing the shortage of air traffic controllers and upgrading outdated technology.

 In the United Kingdom, an aviation near miss report is known as an "airmiss" or an "airprox", an air proximity hazard, by the Civil Aviation Authority.
 Since reporting began, aircraft near misses continue to decline.

 Fire-rescue services

 The rate of fire fighter fatalities and injuries in the United States is unchanged for the last 15 years despite improvements in personal protective equipment, apparatus and a decrease in structure fires.
-In 2005, the National Fire Fighter Near-Miss Reporting System was established, funded by grants from the U.S. Fire Administration and Fireman’s Fund Insurance Company, and endorsed by the International Associations of Fire Chiefs and Fire Fighters.
-Any member of the fire service community is encouraged to submit a report when he/she is involved in, witnesses, or is told of a near-miss event.
+In 2005, the National Fire Fighter Near-Miss Reporting System was established, funded by grants from the US Fire Administration and Fireman’s Fund Insurance Company, and endorsed by the International Associations of Fire Chiefs and Fire Fighters.
+Any member of the fire service community is encouraged to submit a report when they are involved in, witnesses, or is told of a near-miss event.
 The report may be anonymous, and is not forwarded to any regulatory agency.